 On this tourist train, you can enjoy wine and Gugak (traditional Korean music) on board.
 The Gugak & Wine Train runs between Seoul and Yeongdong.
 Starting from Seoul Station, you can go to Yeongdong to taste wine and try the wine spa.

 7. Sea Train

 Sometimes called “ocean train,” the Sea Train runs along the beautiful East Coast, passing through Gangneung, Donghae, and Samcheok.

 This tourist train features seats that face the windows that allow passengers to overlook the majestic waves, beaches, and the blue ocean.

 8. Jeongson Arirang A Train

-With A-Train, or Jeongseon Arirang A-Train, you can travel through Jeongseon Country in Gangwon Province, the northeastern region of Korea.
+With A-Train or Jeongseon Arirang A-Train, you can travel through Jeongseon Country in Gangwon Province, the northeastern region of Korea.
 The ‘A’ in the name comes from “Arirang (a Korean folk song)”, “amazement” and “adventure”.
-The train offers a round trip once a day from Cheongnyangni station in Seoul, passing through Jeongson, and arrives at Auraji Station in Gangwon Province.
+The train offers a round trip once a day from Cheongnyangni station in Seoul, passing through Jeongson, and arriving at Auraji Station in Gangwon Province.

 Major Train Stations